 - That’s it.

-If this makes a slow WordPress dashboard problem go away, well, you’re welcome!
+If this helps you speed up your slow WordPress admin panel problem, well, you’re welcome!
 Uploading fresh versions of files can solve other problems too.

 10. Change A Theme